 Rules defining the minimum wage and job security are important aspects of labor market regulation in all countries, regardless of the level of development.
 Divergent views are common.
 One perspective emphasizes that strong regulations can benefit workers, especially the most vulnerable, without heavy costs to employers.
 A more skeptical view sees more regulation as leading to lower employment and productivity, and hurting the very workers the regulations are intended to benefit.

 Good policy should be defined by its effects, and this is especially important in politically contested contexts.
 Regulations such as the minimum wage and job security rules can potentially affect employment, earnings, productivity, and other outcomes (see Figure 1 for a comparison of selected labor regulations in several countries).
 So policymakers need to take into account international experience with the effects of these rules and also empirically assess the likely effects of reforms in their own countries.
 This can be challenging in developing countries, where labor market information is scarce and where large informal sectors and limited administrative capacity are complicating factors.
-However, researchers are learning more about the effects of these regulations in developing countries, and this knowledge can help policymakers.
+However, researchers are learning more about the effects of these regulations in developing countries, and this knowledge can help policymakers in designing appropriate rules.

 Discussion of pros and cons

 When governments change the minimum wage or reform the rules affecting job security, this can have consequences for outcomes that policymakers care about, such as employment, earnings, and productivity.
 Regulatory changes may also affect different types of workers and firms in different ways.
-Over the past two decades or so, economists have conducted many quantitative analyses of these effects.
+Over the past two decades or so, economists have conducted many quantitative studies of these effects.
 The original wave of research focused almost exclusively on industrialized countries, but there is now a growing body of literature on developing countries as well.